rbatis/rbatis/ai.md

     pub status: Option<i32>,
 }

-// Note: In Rbatis 4.5+, using the crud! macro is the recommended approach
+// Note: In Rbatis 4.5+, using the crud! macro is the standard approach
-// rather than implementing the CRUDTable trait (which was used in older versions)
+// The CRUDTable trait no longer exists in current versions.
-// Instead of implementing CRUDTable, use the following approach:
+// Use the following macros to generate CRUD methods:

 // Generate CRUD methods for the User struct crud!(User {});